oneforawe/react-ts/docs/Development.md

-An editor or IDE (integrated development environment) such as VSCode (aka "Code", Visual Studio Code from Microsoft) can perform automatic linting (syntax and style flagging and enforcement / correction) and type-checking, as well as many other things, some provided by extensions that can be installed into the editor.
+An editor or IDE (integrated development environment) such as VSCode (aka "Code", Visual Studio Code from Microsoft) can perform automatic linting (syntax and style flagging and enforcement / correction) and type-checking, as well as many other useful tasks and functionalities, some provided by extensions that can be installed into the editor.

 Included in this repo is the workspace settings (at `.vscode/settings.json`) that controls the configuration of VSCode while working in this repo/project.